Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 6. 2–3 orange pumpkin-and-herb bone treats

-Tuck the bone treats along the edge for that Pinterest-worthy presentation moment.
-And yes, your golden will destroy it in four seconds.
-But you’ll have the photo.
+If you’d like to hide the bone treats along the edge for a Pinterest-worthy presentation moment, your golden will destroy it in four seconds.
+But you will have the photo.

-Raw egg yolk is safe for most healthy dogs, but skip it if your dog has a sensitive stomach or pancreatitis history — the fat content can be a lot.
+While raw egg yolk is safe for most healthy dogs, avoid it if your dog has a sensitive stomach or a history of pancreatitis.
+The fat content can be a bit overwhelming for some dogs.

 📸 Photo credit: Instagram @stillfarmsva